Why add machine learning to websites

 Different types of machine learning technologies

-For machine learning processes which only require small data sets and little usage, PHP libraries are also an option.
+For machine learning processes that only require small data sets and little usage, PHP libraries are also an option.
 These PHP libraries are usually the fastest to implement on standard web servers too.

 Machine learning uses within websites